 1. You are not alone.
-Taking on academic challenges at a large, selective, research university will stretch you to grow as a scholar.
-In fact you are part of a university community of staff professionals, instructors, tutors, peer coaches and classmates who want to support your success.
-Join communities of collaboration and motivation.
-Join a study group at the SLC, work one-one-one with a tutor, enroll in a Math Adjunct or Study Strategies Goals for Success course.
-Drawing support from motivated peers builds enthusiasm, accountability, new perspectives, and even strength-building friendships.
-Times of difficulty are the perfect times to build that armada of support.
+Meeting the academic demands of a large research university will stretch you intellectually and enhance your growth as a scholar.
+In fact, you are part of an interconnected hub of intellectuals comprised of faculty, researchers, graduate and undergraduate students, staff and adminstrators. working collectively in offering you an experience to locate your best self. university community of staff professionals, instructors, tutors, peer coaches and classmates who want to support your success.
+Challenge yourself to seek out others with common interests or aspirations.
+Engage in communities of practice that bolster your personal and academic experience during your tenure at Cal.
+Join a study group at the SLC, work one-one-one with a tutor, enroll in a Math Adjunct or enroll in a strategic learning course.
+Leveraging the support of motivated peers builds enthusiasm, accountability, new perspectives, and strengths your sense of belonging.

 3. Learning is a process.
-Both FAILURE and SUCCESS are necessary components for growth.
-Developing your processes and practices for learning and growing is what builds excellence.
+Both failure and success are necessary components for growth.

 4. Develop an action plan for your success as opposed to just reacting.
 Identify short and long term goals, create an action plan, be consistent with your level of engagement and reflection, acknowledge that learning is a recursive process.
 Create an accountable mechanism for meeting your learning objectives andgoals.